 Passenger transport infrastructure

-The department is responsible for setting the strategic direction of the rail network and work in collaboration with Queensland Rail to deliver key infrastructure investment and network improvements to ensure that the rail network provides safe, reliable, and accessible passenger and freight transport.
+The department is responsible for setting the strategic direction of the rail network and works in collaboration with Queensland Rail to deliver key infrastructure investment and network improvements to ensure that the rail network provides safe, reliable, and accessible passenger and freight transport.

 Gold Coast Light Rail is Queensland's only light rail infrastructure service.
 It is currently 20.3km in length, has 19 stations and 18 trams with bus connections at key activity centres.
 The light rail is a world class public transport system for residents and visitors to the Gold Coast.

-We own, manage and operates 29km of busways across South East Queensland.
+We own, manage and operate 29km of busways across South East Queensland.
 Busways are an essential part of the integrated passenger transport network and provide dedicated road space to help improve bus journey times and reliability.
 The busways increase overall network capacity and facilitate more efficient movement of people across our network.

 Other passenger transport infrastructure